 The major attractions of Mid City are its shopping and fashion located in Beverly Grove and Fairfax District, and the Museum Row aka Wilshire Boulevard – LACMA, A+D Museum, and the Petersen Automotive Museum are just a few honorable mentions.
 The dining scene is a patchwork of classic and modern tastes: visit Cassia for Asian cuisine or Melisse Restaurant serving New American food.
 There’s also a quaint place with a telling name Bru’s Wiffle – A Waffle Joint.

 The apartments for rent in Mid City come in all forms and shapes.
 Park La Brea, for example, is a residential community of the Miracle Mile, the largest in the US west of the Mississippi River.
-It offers rooms for rent in garden apartment buildings surrounded by the green lawns and open spaces.
-Choose houses for rent in Mid City around the Grove for spontaneous shopping sprees.
+It offers rooms for rent in garden apartment buildings surrounded by green lawns and open spaces.
+Choose 3-bed houses for rent in Mid City around the Grove for spontaneous shopping sprees.
 Fairfax District is paramount if you like fresh food – the Farmer’s Market will make you the best offer.
 There’s also a streak of local history presented at the Los Angeles Museum of the Holocaust in Pan Pacific Park.
 The buildings and streetscape of Carthray Circle and the Miracle Mile deserve to be separately mentioned for their historic significance and architectural perfection.
 Getting rooms for rent in one of these buildings might be pricey but worth the trouble.